 1 tbsp. fish sauce

 Cilantro for garnish

 *If you do not have a mortar and pestle you can simply put the ingredients in a large Ziplock bag, and pound them on a cutting board using a rolling pin, a kitchen mallet or a wine bottle.

 Soak the dried shrimp in warm water for 10 minutes.
 This helps to release the flavours when cooking.
 Drain and pat dry, then place a small dry pan over medium heat.
 Place the shrimp in the dry pan, and sauté until fully dried and crispy, approximately 5 minutes.

 Place the palm sugar in a small bowl with ¼ tsp. of water.
 Cover the bowl with plastic wrap and microwave until softened, but not liquefied, approximately 15-20 seconds.
 Place the palm sugar in a mortar and pestle and mash until a smooth paste is formed.* (if you do not have a mortar and pestle, see the notes above)

-Using a large mortar and pestle, mash the softened palm sugar, garlic cloves and chilli peppers, until only small pieces of chilli pepper and garlic remain.
+Using a large mortar and pestle, mash the softened palm sugar, garlic cloves and chili peppers, until only small pieces of chili pepper and garlic remain.